Wess58/ping-pong/README.md

 *Give feedback through the contacts provided and report any bugs experienced !*

 ## Bugs
-May probably not work on Internet Explorer 9 and below
+May probably not work on Internet Explorer 9 and below and also malfunctions on Chromium/Chrome

 ## Language Used
 The programming languages used in this project are HTML and JavaScript.
 It was styles using bootstrap and a custom stylesheet.